-Funeral Home and Cremations Care Planning in Saskatoon, SK
+Funeral Home and Cremations Care Planning for Saskatoon, SK

 At first glance, it may be unclear to you who will likely attend any commemorative service for the fallen.
 But you can bring greater clarity into focus by writing down a list of those who may come.
 Start by writing down the names of family and dear friends.
 You’ll likely have more names come to mind as you begin writing.
 Next, write down any names associated with extended social circles.
 You may consider workplace friends, social and hobby groups, or faith and civic community connections.
 Old networks should also be considered, such as high school and university classmates.